godotengine/godot-docs/classes/class_rigidbody2d.rst

 - void  **set_applied_force**  **(** :ref:`Vector2<class_vector2>` force  **)**

-Set the applied force vector.
-This is the equivalent of pushing a box over the ground: the force applied is applied constantly.
+Sets the applied force vector.
+This is the equivalent of firing a rocket: the force is applied constantly.

 .. _class_RigidBody2D_set_applied_torque:

 - void  **set_applied_torque**  **(** :ref:`float<class_float>` torque  **)**

-Set a constant torque which will be applied to this body.
+Sets the applied torque.

 .. _class_RigidBody2D_set_axis_velocity:

 - void  **set_axis_velocity**  **(** :ref:`Vector2<class_vector2>` axis_velocity  **)**

-Set an axis velocity.
+Sets the body's velocity on the given axis.
 The velocity in the given vector axis will be set as the given vector length.
 This is useful for jumping behavior.

 .. _class_RigidBody2D_set_bounce: